Henry Arthur Jones: In his lifetime

 "There are three rules for writing plays," said Oscar Wilde.
 "The first rule is not to write like Henry Arthur Jones; the second and third rules are the same."
-This comic belittling is prompted by Wilde's aloof attitude in distancing himself from the foibles of the middle and higher classes, as opposed to Jones' method of realistic observations (from his viewpoint) on the way ordinary people act, though mainly emphasizing faults and weaknesses.
+This comic belittling is prompted by Wilde's aloof attitude in distancing himself from the foibles of the middle and higher classes, as opposed to Jones's method of realistic observations (from his viewpoint) on the way ordinary people act, though mainly emphasizing faults and weaknesses.

 Posterity

 "Author-Manager".
 Caricature by Spy published in Vanity Fair in 1892.

 Although often treating similar subjects and with a similar realistic style as Henrik Ibsen, Jones is much less well known.
 One reason is his lack of deep psychological insight characteristic of the Norwegian master.
-Jones' dramatic characters are mostly one-sided.
-Another factor is Jones' conservative-minded attitude, as opposed to the liberal-minded Ibsen.
-Jones' comedies such as The Liars and Joseph Entangled have a slack construction, both tediously drawn out from a premise whereby a non-adulterous couple is caught in a compromising situation.
+Jones's dramatic characters are mostly one-sided.
+Another factor is Jones's conservative-minded attitude, as opposed to the liberal-minded Ibsen.
+Jones's comedies such as The Liars and Joseph Entangled have a slack construction, both tediously drawn out from a premise whereby a non-adulterous couple is caught in a compromising situation.
 In contrast, his dramas such as The Hypocrites, The Lie, and Mrs Dane's Defence have a tight construction with some striking scenes.
 The action in either style mostly represents ordinary people in conflict over amorous relations.
 Men often appear selfish, narrow-minded, and brutish, but sometimes uncompromising and brave.
 Women often appear frightened, especially whenever threatened to be exposed to social ostracism, but most often loyal and sensitive.
 Either sex often loses their heads whenever in the throes of love.
 There is often a male authoritative figure who sums up the situation in the final act, whose views are rarely or never challenged, such as Sir Daniel in Mrs Dane's Defence and Sir Richard in The Case of Rebellious Susan.
 The latter advises in this way a feminist who has incited female workers to strike: "At her own fireside, there is an immense future for women as wives and mothers, and a very limited future for them in any other capacity.
 While you ladies without passions – or with distorted and defeated passions – are raving and trumpeting all over the country, that wise, grim, old grandmother of us all, Dame Nature, is simply laughing up her sleeve and snapping her fingers at you and your new epochs and new movements.
 Go home!"
 Occasionally, there is a character who defies the views of most of the rest, such as Mr Linnell, the curate in The Hypocrites, which concerns the conflict between religious principles and money.